hyperledger/fabric/docs/source/developapps/transactioncontext.md

 reason about.

-You can also see that there's another element in the context -- `ctx.stub` -- which was not explictly added by `CommercialPaperContext`.
+You can also see that there's another element in the context -- `ctx.stub` -- which was not explicitly added by `CommercialPaperContext`.
 That's because `stub` and other variables are part of the built-in context.
 Let's now examine the structure of this built-in context, these implicit variables and how to use them.

 ## Structure